 Offered by Inspire Leadership School

-Public Narrative is the art of telling stories that inspire and motivate people to achieve a collective goal.
+Inspire Leadership School's Public Narrative Training provides a training on the art of telling stories that inspire and motivate people to achieve a collective goal.
 A compelling leadership story conveys shared values, collective agency, and hope for the future.
-This three-part workshop is modeled after Harvard Kennedy School Professor Marshall Ganz's leadership framework and uses the pedagogical approach of explain, model, practice, debrief, then repeat.
 Light on theory and rich in practice, this training teaches participants how to tell the Story of Self, Story of Us, and Story of Now.
-This virtual program is open to nonprofit leaders in any stage of their careers, including those in operations, development, programs, and executive leadership roles.

 Offered by Leadership Greater Washington